-- I. A 59-year-old man presents to the emergency department (ED) complaining of new onset chest pain that radiates to his left arm.
+- 1. A 59-year-old man presents to the emergency department (ED) complaining of new onset chest pain that radiates to his left arm.
 He has a history of hypertension, hypercholesterolemia, and a 20-pack-year smoking history.
-His ECG is remarkable for T-wave inversions in the lateral leads.
+His electrocardiogram (ECG) is remarkable for T-wave inversions in the lateral leads.
 Which of the following is the most appropriate next step in management? - a.
-Give the patient two nitroglycerin tablets sublingually and observe if his chest pain resolves - b.
-Place the patient on a cardiac monitor, administer oxygen, and give aspirin - c.
-Call the cardiac catherization lab for immediate percutaneous intervention (PCI) - d.
-Order a chest x-ray, administer aspirin, clopidogrel, and heparin - e.
-Start a β -blocker immediately - 2.
-A 36-year-old woman presents to the ED with sudden onset of left-sided chest pain and mild shortness of breath that began last night.
-She was able to fall asleep without difficulty but woke up this morning with persistent pain.
-The pain is worse when she takes a deep breath.
+Give the patient two nitroglycerin tablets sublingually and observe if his chest pain resolves. - b.
+Place the patient on a cardiac monitor, administer oxygen, and give aspirin. - c.
+Call the cardiac catheterization laboratory for immediate percutaneous intervention (PCI). - d.
+Order a chest x-ray; administer aspirin, clopidogrel, and heparin. - e.
+Start a $\beta$ -blocker immediately. - 2.
+A 36-year-old woman presents to the ED with sudden onset of left-sided chest pain and mild shortness of breath that began the night before.
+She was able to fall asleep without difficulty but woke up in the morning with persistent pain that is worsened upon taking a deep breath.
 She walked up the stairs at home and became very short of breath, which made her come to the ED.
 Two weeks ago, she took a 7-hour flight from Europe and since then has left-sided calf pain and swelling.
-What is the most common electrocardiogram (ECG) finding for this patient's presentation? - a.
-S1-Q3-T3 - b.
+What is the most common ECG finding for this patient's presentation? - a. $S_1Q_3T_3$ pattern - b.
 Atrial fibrillation - c.
-Right axis deviation - d.
-Right atrial enlargement - e.
-Tachycardia or nonspecific ST/T-wave changes
+Right-axis deviation - d.
+Right-atrial enlargement - e.
+Tachycardia or nonspecific ST-T-wave changes

-3. A 51-year-old man with a long history of hypertension presents to the ED complaining of 1 week of intermittent chest palpitations.
+3. A 51-year-old man with a long history of hypertension presents to the ED complaining of intermittent chest palpitations lasting for a week.
 He denies chest pain, shortness of breath, nausea, and vomiting.
 He recalls feeling similar episodes of palpitations a few months ago but they resolved.
-His blood pressure is 130/75 mm Hg, heart rate is 130 beats per minute, respiratory rate is 16 breaths per minute, and oxygen saturation is 99% on room air.
+His blood pressure (BP) is 130/75 mm Hg, heart rate (HR) is 130 beats per minute, respiratory rate (RR) is 16 breaths per minute, and oxygen saturation is 99% on room air.
 An ECG is seen below.
 Which of the following is the most appropriate next step in management?

 - a.
-Sedate patient for immediate synchronized cardioversion with 100 J
+Sedate patient for immediate synchronized cardioversion with 100 Joules

 - b.
-Prepare patient for the cardiac catherization lab
+Prepare patient for the cardiac catheterization laboratory

-- c Administer coumadin
+- c.
+Administer Coumadin

 - d.
 Administer amiodarone

 - e.
 Administer diltiazem

-- 4. A 51-year-old woman presents to the ED because of a change in behavior at home.
-She has end-stage renal disease that requires dialysis for the past 3 years.
-Her daughter states that the patient missed her last two dialysis appointments.
-The daughter states that the patient has been increasingly confused and disoriented for the past 3 days.
-On physical examination, the patient is alert and oriented to person only.
+4. A 54-year-old woman presents to the ED because of a change in behavior at home.
+For the past 3 years she has end-stage renal disease requiring dialysis.
+Her daughter states that the patient has been increasingly tired and occasionally confused for the past 3 days and has not been eating her usual diet.
+On examination, the patient is alert and oriented to person only.
 The remainder of her examination is normal.
 An initial 12-lead ECG is performed as seen below.
 Which of the following electrolyte abnormalities best explains these findings?

 - a.
 Hypokalemia

 - b.
 Hyperkalemia

 - c.
 Hypocalcemia

 - d.
 Hypercalcemia

 - e.
 Hyponatremia